No matter who you are or where you are on life’s journey, you’re welcome here.

-We see ourselves as a small church with a big heart.
-St. Andrew is committed to Mission and Love, to helping our sisters and brothers in our congregation, in our community, and in the world.
-Love in Action is what we have come to call it – where, through our actions, we continually strive to become better Christians.
+We see ourselves as a medium-sized church with a very big heart!
+Our core mission is Love In Action, reaching out to our sisters and brothers in our congregation, in our community, and in the world.

-St. Andrew – located in Sarasota, Florida – is a loving place with friendly, caring people who like to have fun.
+St. Andrew UCC is a loving place with friendly, caring people who like to have fun.
 We look forward to getting to know visitors!
-We encourage you to strike up a conversation with our pastor or anyone at St. Andrew to learn more about our life of worship, fellowship, and service together.
+We encourage you to strike up a conversation with Rev. Paul to learn more about our life of worship, fellowship, and service together.

-St. Andrew has a worship service twice a week, plus Special Services.
-Mary Mother of Jesus Inclusive Roman Catholic Community also worships here.
+St. Andrew has a worship service twice a week, plus special services.

 - 6:00 P.M.
 Wednesday – Contemplative Communion